Camora0/Wasteland-Reborn/loreout.md

 The total instance installation time depends entirely on your internet and CPU-Storage speeds To speed up this process it is advised to place the instance (installation) folder on an SSD.

-1. Download the .wabbajack file from [here](https://drive.google.com/file/d/1Kr6jekSssBKhY3FVfZL6ePxbj7Mfb2CR/view?usp=sharing).
 2. Open Wabbajack.
-3. Click `Get Started` then click the button called `Install from disk` and select the .wabbajack file you downloaded.
+3. Click `Get Started` then make sure that `Non-featured` option is selected on the left of the UI, below the search bar.
+Find `LoreOut Alpha` and click on it.
 4. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive (preferably not the C drive), such as D:\LoreOut.
 The download path will update automatically.
 There's an option to put the download folder on another drive, for example an HDD, but the instance **must** on an SSD.
 5. Then click the Install button.
 6. Wait for Wabbajack to finish.
 It may take a while depending on your internet speed and if you are using an SSD or HDD.